 Although Qantas relies on the trusty single-aisle Boeing 737s as the workhorse of its domestic and trans-Tasman network, it’s the larger jets that give the best lie-flat Business Class experience across Australia and across the ditch to New Zealand.

 With your Qantas Points, enjoy some rest in the lie-flat suites – minus pillows and blankets, which aren’t being loaded at this time – tuck into an elevated food and beverage menu, and just let the world go by.
-That’s possible right now on Airbus A330 services.
+That’s possible right now on Airbus A330 and Boeing 787 services.

 (Currently, the Airbus A380s are in deep storage.
-The Boeing 787s are largely on repatriation and cargo missions for Qantas, but we could see them on Sydney-Perth and trans-Tasman routes in the next few months).
+The Boeing 787s are largely on repatriation and cargo missions for Qantas, except for the ones that will fly the Sydney-Perth route regularly).

 What is Qantas Airbus A330 Business Class?